marklogic/flux/docs/getting-started.md

 5. Run `./gradlew -i mlDeploy` to deploy the example application.

 This will create a new REST API app server on port 8004 in your local MarkLogic installation, unless you modified the values of `mlHost` and `mlRestPort`.
-It also creates an "nt-user" MarkLogic user that has the necessary MarkLogic roles and privileges for running the examples in this guide.
+It also creates an "flux-example-user" MarkLogic user that has the necessary MarkLogic roles and privileges for running the examples in this guide.
 Finally, the application includes a [MarkLogic TDE template](https://docs.marklogic.com/guide/app-dev/TDE) that creates a view in MarkLogic for the purpose of demonstrating commands that utilize a [MarkLogic Optic query](https://docs.marklogic.com/guide/app-dev/OpticAPI).